JacobWang/Image-Colorization/readme.md

 Requirement:

 - Make sure all the needed dependency is downloaded in the environment, if not simply doying it by "pip install __" or if it is virtual environment set up by conda install it by "conda install _".
 GPU is highly recommend by not mandatory.
+- Dataset and Model weights can be found in this google drive link: https://drive.google.com/drive/folders/1EeCMcJgZ7ESCdUOkuglTKvkRujF4dMrv

 Dataset: